varnish/Varnish-Book/varnish_book.rst

    `Table 13 <#tables-13>`_ shows the availability of variables in different states of the Varnish finite state machine.
    In addition to the variable prefixes in Table #, there are other three variables prefixes; ``client.``, ``server.``, and ``storage.``, and one variable ``now``.
-   These additional prefixes and variable are practically accesible every where.
+   These additional prefixes and variable are practically accessible every where.

    Remember that changes made to ``beresp.`` variables are stored in ``obj.`` afterwards.
    And the ``resp.`` variables are copies of what is about to be returned to the client.